 Categories that lost jobs last month included construction and information.

-Overall, employers added 156,000 jobs in September.
-The unemployment rate ticked up to 5 percent from 4.9 percent.
+Overall, employers added 156,000 jobs in December.
+The unemployment rate ticked up to 4.7 percent from a nine-year low of 4.6 percent.

 Industry (change from previous month)